pabloostos/road-to-ai-agent-engineer-/function-calling-json-schema/exercise.md

 - Creating JSON schema validators
 - Building error handling systems

-You may test your implementations using Hugging Face Inference API.
+You may test your implementations using OpenRouter API.

 ---